runehol/AwesomeTTS/README.md

 # AwesomeTTS

-AwesomeTTS brings text-to-speech support to Anki, including Ekho, eSpeak, Festival, GoogleTTS, the Mac OS X `say` command, and Microsoft's Speech API (SAPI 5).
+AwesomeTTS brings text-to-speech support to [Anki](http://ankisrs.net), including Ekho, eSpeak, Festival, Google Translate, the OS X Speech Synthesis Manager, and the Microsoft Speech API.

 More information about the add-on and how to use it can be found on its [AnkiWeb add-on page](https://ankiweb.net/shared/info/301952613).